 A separate conductor must always be provided for the protective grounding at the threaded bolt.
 The conductor must have a minimum cross-section of 1.5 mm2 (16 AWG) and must be kept as short as possible.
-Complying with this will increase operating safety.

 2.4 Switching the Device on